Spiral Sweet Potato Tart with Whipped Maple Ricotta

 How to Make Spiral Sweet Potato Tart

 The sweet potatoes sit on a layer of whipped maple ricotta.
-Crazy easy: combine ricotta, maple syrup, and a pinch of salt in a food processor (or blender, or whip on high speed with a the whisk of a mixer) until light and creamy.
+Crazy easy: combine ricotta, maple syrup, and a pinch of salt in a food processor (or blender, or whip on high speed with the whisk attachment for a mixer) until light and creamy.

-The whipped maple ricotta lends just the tiniest hint of sweetness, but this tart definitely isn’t sweet.
+The whipped maple ricotta lends just the tiniest hint of sweetness, but this tart isn’t sweet.
 If you’re used to super sweet sweet potato casseroles, I’d suggest drizzling some maple syrup on top just before serving.
+If you prefer your sweet potatoes savory like me, this is perfect as is!

 The exposed edges of the sweet potatoes get just a little crispy; the inside edge gets meltingly soft.
 The two textures make for sweet potato perfection.